Wyoming Highway 59: Gillette to Montana

 At approximately 145.75 mi, WYO 59 passes through Weston.
 Weston is an unincorporated community in northern Campbell County, along the upper Little Powder River on the southeastern edge of the Thunder Basin National Grassland.
-Even though Weston is unincorporated, it has a post office, with the ZIP code of 82731.

-For the rest of the way through Campbell County, Highway 59 parallels Little Powder River that lies to the highway's east all the way to the state line.

-Wyoming Highway 59 ends at the Montana-Wyoming state line.
-The highway continues north as Montana Highway 59 until its junction with Montana Highway 200 at Jordan, Montana.
+For the rest of the way through Campbell County, WYO 59 parallels Little Powder River that lies to the highway's east all the way to the state line.
+WYO 59 ends at the Montana-Wyoming state line.
+The highway continues north as MT 59 until its junction with MT 200 at Jordan, Montana.

 Wyoming Highway 59 follows State Control Number P-43 for its entire length.